TuukkaUimarihuhta/HTML/README.md

 # HTML
-HTML files along with some CSS and JavaScript
+HTML files for gallery, form, and a video player along with some CSS and JavaScript